 “Since I’m using up my morning doing my main tasks, I leave the afternoon to do everything else on my to-do list and attend to any emails, ad hoc or admin tasks that I have,” she explains.
 “Then you can leave at 5.00pm, but it’d be about 5.30pm that I wrap everything up.”

 When she’s not in the office, Sweta is working toward completing her Chartered Accountant certificate – an initiative the firm supports as part of its training and development program.

 “I wanted to study my CA from the beginning and Dixon Advisory helps out with that by paying for the fees and providing paid study leave,” Sweta says, adding, “We’re not doing just accounting; we learn a lot about the superannuation industry and it’s such a fascinating industry to be a part of.
 It’s constant learning and challenges, so that’s pretty good.”

 But learning and development opportunities aren’t the only benefits graduates enjoy while working with Dixon Advisory.
 From free breakfasts to the firm’s fitness rebate, a monthly Cake Day and end-of-month company events, there are plenty of opportunities for Sweta to interact and connect with different teammates across the organisation.

 “It’s a good culture.
 I’ve made friends because everyone’s so friendly,” she says.
 “And social activities … They organised a bunch of us to play volleyball after work at the park nearby and that was pretty fun.”

 Choosing a career with us

 Not having had a professional role before, Sweta says it was the firm’s friendly culture and positive learning environment that most appealed to her when applying for a role.

-Thinking of experiencing life as a Dixon Advisory Graduate?
-Sign up to GradAustralia to receive job alerts for Dixon Advisory.
+Thinking of experiencing life as an Evans Dixon Graduate?
+Sign up to GradAustralia to receive job alerts for Evans Dixon.